 Food & Nutrition Services uses specialized software to analyze all food items and menus.
-Our menus and ala carte food items are in full compliance of Federal and State regulations, including the Healthy Hunger Free Kids Act of 2010 and Smart Snacks in Schools as well as the District’s Wellness Policy!
+Our menus and ala carte food items are in full compliance with Federal and State regulations, including the Healthy Hunger Free Kids Act of 2010 and Smart Snacks in Schools, as well as the District’s Wellness Policy!

 Are fresh fruit and vegetables available for my child to enjoy?

-Not only does Food & Nutrition Services offer a wide variety of fresh seasonal fruits and vegetables on our salad bars and our prepackaged salads, in addition we offer at least two vegetable and two fruit choices on our lunch lines on a daily basis.
+Not only does Food & Nutrition Services offer a wide variety of fresh seasonal fruits and vegetables in our salad bars and our prepackaged salads, in addition, we offer at least two vegetable and two fruit choices on our lunchline on a daily basis.
 All servings of fruit and vegetables equal 1/2 cup!
-It’s easy for your child to make half of his/her plate fruits and vegetables!
+It’s easy for your child to make half of his/her plate of fruits and vegetables!